 What is a Demand Letter and Can I Do it Myself?

-While you can write your own demand letter, an Appleton personal injury lawyer can also draft one on your behalf instead.
-When you contact the team at Brian Hodgkiss Injury Lawyers, we can craft your demand letter so that you present the facts, request a reasonable demand, and ensure the other party knows you will go to court if necessary.
+While you can write your own demand letter, an Appleton personal injury lawyer can also draft one on your behalf.
+When you contact the team at Brian Hodgkiss Injury Lawyers, we can craft your demand letter so that you present the facts, request a fair demand, and ensure the other party knows you are willing to go to court if necessary.

 How a Demand Letter Starts a Lawsuit

 The demand letter establishes the facts and purpose of the claim.
-It states what injuries and losses you suffered, how the other party caused your injuries and losses, and how much compensation you are demanding in return.
+It details the injuries and losses you suffered, how the other party caused your injuries and losses, and how much compensation you are demanding in return.

 If you aren’t offered a settlement amount following the demand letter, your next step may be to file a case in small claims court if your injuries and losses are minor.
 Small claims court is often a faster and more cost-effective way to resolve an issue than civil court.